truefoundry/cognita/README.md

 > As an example, we have implemented sample controller in `backend/modules/query_controllers/example`.
 Please refer for better understanding

-# 🐳 Quickstart: Deployment with Truefoundry:
+# :whale: Quickstart: Deployment with Truefoundry:

 To be able to **Query** on your own documents, follow the steps below: